johnshopkins/tag-bump/README.md

 # tagbump

-Node module that bumps the version of a package, optionally updating composer.json and package.json files and creating the git tag for you.
+Node module that bumps the version of a package, optionally updating composer.json and/or package.json files and creating the git tag for you.

 ## Installation